 Innovation – A Human Race (Christmas remix 2011)

 This article is perhaps more relevant now than when it was originally written.
-The balance seems to be shifting rapidly and those who once led the world in terms of Innovation are struggling a little and those who considered themselves to be lagging behind are feeling the wind in their sails.
+The balance seems to be shifting rapidly.
+Those who once led the world in terms of Innovation are struggling a little.
+Those who considered themselves to be lagging behind are feeling the wind in their sails.

 I often get asked about the pace of innovation in different countries or their ability to innovate.
-Many such questions come from people whose awareness of global issues is sadly lacking and who represent so called developed countries.
+Many such questions come from people whose awareness of global issues is sadly lacking.
+They often represent so called developed countries.
 The answer I give to them is the same as the one I give to those in less developed countries who are seeking inspiration and motivation for their efforts.

 There are still two very important factors to consider.
 How long is the race and how fast can those at the back run?
 The race we are in is, I believe, a long one with sustainability and resilience to crises being key.
 So, the longer race will provide greater opportunity for less developed countries to narrow the gap.
 If their natural talent is greater than developed countries, the race could be close.